OlofH2/Before-Fab-Academy/docs/Website.md

 !!!Info

-    I like being able to format text, f.ex. to higlight or underline words and to write keyboard keys, as described [here](https://squidfunk.github.io/mkdocs-material/reference/formatting/#highlighting-text), so I added this to mkdocs.yml:
+    I like being able to format text, f.ex. to higlight or underline words and to write keyboard keys, as described [here](https://squidfunk.github.io/mkdocs-material/reference/formatting/#highlighting-text), so I copied the code below and added it to mkdocs.yml:

 ```
   - pymdownx.critic